 - The overall condition of your potential donor area

 - The budget aswell as time frame to complete treatment

 Ultimately any attempt to determine whether you are a suitable candidate for a hair transplantation procedure should never be taken as a given.
 A consultation with a hair restoration specialist should be your first port of call.

 At your personal hair transplant consultation, our expert hair restoration consultant(s) will determine if a hair restoration procedure would be beneficial in your circumstances.

-An extensive examination of your scalp using the latest video microscope equipment will be performed to determine the level of loss you have experienced and provide prior indication of follicles that are likely to fail in the future and best predict a pattern for which you follow.
+An extensive examination of your scalp using the latest video microscope equipment will be performed to determine the level of loss you have experienced and provide a prior indication of follicles that are likely to fail in the future and best predict a pattern for which you follow.

 Based on the information acquired during the examination of the balding and non-balding areas, the consultant will make a bespoke recommendation to each individual patient.
 All the benefits and associated risks will be explained in detail regarding a hair restoration procedure (FUE or strip harvesting).
-You will have plenty of opportunity to ask any questions you may have, as well as being given the precise cost implications of the treatment you require.
+You will have plenty of opportunities to ask any questions you may have, as well as being given the precise cost implications of the treatment you require.

 Not everybody is suitable for a hair transplant.
 There are many factors that must be taken into consideration to determine this, to list a few: hair characteristics, the extent of hair thinning/loss, size of your head, amount of hair you wish to regain/reclaim, the amount of hair you have to use, etc.